4 recruiting resources to combat a talent shortage

 Recruitment marketing is the process of finding, attracting, and engaging candidates for particular positions or departments.
 This can be done through a variety of activities, from outreach to application.
 It should be one of the most powerful recruiting resources you have.

 Your careers site is a core engagement point for many candidates.
 And it can be a great opportunity to make a lasting impression on your applicants.
 Use it to tell your candidates about your company’s offering, culture, values, and people.
-Here are few tips to make the most of this recruiting resource:
+Here are a few tips to make the most of this recruiting resource:

 - Audit your own application process through your careers site.
 Make sure it’s easy enough for candidates to apply so they’re not discouraged by a lengthy process.